 All of the sudden I said this to my husband “Roti bawang..do you remember roti bawang you ate as a kid?”
 He nodded yes and we both agreed that we haven’t had roti bawang for probably at least 20 years!
-Roti in Indonesian languange means bread, not the type of bread like the Indian flat bread that is called roti, but just like regular bread or buns.
+Roti in Indonesian language means bread, not the type of bread like the Indian flat bread that is called roti, but just like regular bread or buns.

 So I asked my mom if she has recipe for roti bawang.
 She didn’t have anything written down but she roughly told me what she knew.
 The funny thing is, this roti bawang Medan (Medan is a city I grew up in Indonesia) hasn’t been seen anywhere these days.
-Even when I googled it, nothing close to the roti bawang I remembered tearing and eating verociously!
+Even when I googled it, nothing close to the roti bawang I remembered tearing and eating it verociously!
 I have a very strong memory of this roti bawang because it was one of my most favorite foods as a kid.

 It’s funny that I kinda remember the taste but couldn’t quite put my fingers on it until my mom told me what goes in the toppings, which is basically caramelized green onions and regular onions.
-I think they might have used shallots, but when I have a taste of this roti bawang, it sure brought back memory of my dad bringing home the whole pack of these roti bawang!
+I think they might have used shallots, but when I have a taste of this roti bawang, it sure brought back the memory of my dad bringing home the whole pack of these roti bawang!
 I can’t say it’s 100% the same probably, but very close you guys!

-- 2 Tbsp of bread flour
+- 2 Tbsp sugar

-- 1 extra large egg
+- 1 egg beaten

-- 1 tsp salt
+- 1 tsp water

 - 1 Tbsp cooking oil